ChenChuang/CSNetSim/README.md

 CSNetSim
 ========

 A light simulator for wireless sensor network.
-It consists a small but complete simulator written in C++ and a MatLab interface.
+It consists a small but complete simulator written in C++ and a Matlab interface.
 ### Components
 This light-weighted simulator is composed of eight base components (Channel, Network, Clock, CommunicationProxy, Message, Node, Processor and Monitor) and some auxiliary components (Timer, Adjacency List of the network ...).
 All components are connected via flexible virtual interfaces, which makes them scalable and extendable.